 The serial numbers are also found on the participant information sheets.
 An NRF and corresponding participant information sheet for each household (where at least one participant has agreed to be contacted by a nurse) will be included in your work packs.
+An example of the NRF is provided in Appendix F.

-Participant information sheet
+6.4 Participant information sheet